Tolland-Public-Schools/identimetrics-downloader/README.md

 # identimetrics-downloader
-Download staff and student data from the PowerSchool Identimetrics Plugs for nightly uploads
+Download staff and student data from the PowerSchool Identimetrics Plugs for nightly uploads.

 ## Usage: